KevinWorkman/HappyCoding/blog/_posts/2020-10-24-google-cloud-java-11.md

 I know it sounds like I'm complaining, and maybe I am, but each of these inconsistencies and incompatibilities made the migration harder.
 And for what reason?
 From my perspective, I didn't get any benefits from this migration, other than doing what Google told me to do.

-On the bright side, I did feel validated when I read [this blog](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc) complaining about the same things.
+On the bright side, I did feel validated when I read this [Medium article](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc) complaining about the same things.

 # Focus on the User